Giancarlo Stanton Player Props: Yankees vs. Twins

 Giancarlo Stanton At The Plate

-- Among the qualifying batters in baseball, he ranks 82nd in batting average, 126th in on-base percentage, and 42nd in slugging.

-- Stanton will look to extend his six-game hitting streak.
-He's batting .350 with one homer during his last outings.

-- Stanton has gotten a hit in nine of 10 games this year (90.0%), with multiple hits twice.
+- Stanton has gotten a hit in nine of 11 games this season (81.8%), with multiple hits twice.

-- Looking at the 10 games he has played this year, he's went deep in three of them (30.0%), and in 7.1% of his trips to the plate.
+- In 27.3% of his games this year, he has gone deep, and 6.5% of his trips to the dish.

-- In six games this year (60.0%), Stanton has picked up an RBI, including two games with multiple runs batted in.
+- Stanton has driven in a run in six games this season (54.5%), including two games with multiple runs batted in.

-- He has scored at least one run five times this season (50.0%), including one multi-run game.
+- In five of 11 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.